 How deep to plant sunflower seeds isn’t nearly as important as how far apart.
 After all, seeds dropped from last year’s flowers often sprout where they fall.
-Most package directions for how deep to plant sunflower seeds recommend about one inch, but if the kids are helping you plant, don’t be too fussy.
+Most package directions for how deep to plant sunflower seeds recommend about an inch, but if the kids are helping you plant, don’t be too fussy.

 If you’re starting indoors, don’t worry about how deep.
 To plant sunflower seeds in peat pots or paper cups, put two seeds per pot and just cover them with soil.
 You’ll thin out the weaker seedling before transplanting.
 Water well and keep the soil moist.
 In a week or two, your seedlings will push through and grow rapidly thereafter.

 The size of your sunflower varieties will dictate how far apart to plant your sunflower seeds.
-For planting the giants, you’ll need 2 ½ – 3 feet between each plant for optimum growth.
-The regular size will need 1 ½ – 2 feet and the miniatures only six inches to a foot.
+For planting the giants, you’ll need 2 ½ to 3 feet between each plant for optimum growth.
+The regular size will need 1 ½ to 2 feet and the miniatures only 6 inches to a foot.

 Planting sunflowers is an easy an easy and fun way to add a burst of color to your garden, but be forewarned.
 Sunflowers are a favorite treat for birds, squirrels and chipmunks.
 They can dig them up as fast as you can plant them.
 If you find yourself at war with these backyard thieves or simply want to avoid the conflict, cover your sown seeds with pieces of fence or clear plastic bottles with the bottoms cut off until your sunflowers sprout, then sit back and watch them grow until those big beautiful blossoms are following the sun.